Sierra-Alpha/desert/docs/project-report.md

  - **SSH script to rename VNC passwd**
-   At the moment it's quite a manual process for the user to SSH into the container to set a new password for VNC and to regenerate new SSH keys for the matapihi container, it would be good to to capture this into a script that the user could run more easily.
+   At the moment it's quite a manual process for the user to SSH into the container to set a new password for VNC and to regenerate new SSH keys for the matapihi container, it would be good to capture this into a script that the user could run more easily.

  - **Certs SSH Keys**
-   It would be nice to also add instructions (or a script) for adding the public SSH key of the physical machine to the container and to turn off password authentication so that only known hosts could connect to the containers
+   It would be nice to also add instructions (or a script) for adding the public SSH key of the physical machine to the container and to turn off password authentication so that only known hosts could connect to the containers.

  - **Machine Names**
    Docker images contain a random unique string as the hostname, it could be